-Hotels and Casinos increasingly seek clean disinfected air, and one of the most cost-effective solutions is integrating an array of linear Ultraviolet-C (UVC) lamps to both clean the Coil and clean the Air on the Duct supply side.
-The sample solution below is for a large size Air Handling Unit (AHU) with the Coil, Plenum, primary Duct, and air flow illustrated in the figures.
+Hotel Disinfection and Casino Disinfection are increasingly key to increase indoor air quality (IAQ) and reduce the spread of Covid-19.
+One of the most cost-effective solutions is addressing the in-room ductless units.
+We also have solutions that integrate an array of linear Ultraviolet-C (UVC) lamps to both clean the Coil and clean the Air on the Duct supply side.
+The sample solution lower on this page is for a large size Air Handling Unit (AHU) with the Coil, Plenum, primary Duct, and air flow illustrated in the figures.

-Note: Given that many hotels and casinos have restaurants, also see: https://purgevirus.com/restaurants/ and for conference rooms and business centers within hotels see: https://purgevirus.com/offices/
+Note: Beyond the guest rooms for Hotel disinfection, many hotels and casinos have restaurants, also see: https://purgevirus.com/restaurants/ and for conference rooms and business centers within hotels see: https://purgevirus.com/offices/

 Status Quo System for large scale Hotel/Casino Air Handling Units: (Pathogens pass through the Coil into the Plenum and Ducts.)

 Elevation of Coil (left) Cross Section of Plenum (right) feeding into Ducts

 Upgraded System with (24) high power UVC lamps installed downstream from the Coil (This cleans the COIL for energy savings and cleans the AIR by maximizing pathogen irradiation in the DUCTS.)